Finite element error analysis of affine optimal control problems

-We shortly list the novelties in the paper.
-Under conditions similar to the one introduced in \cite{CDJ2023} in the context of solution stability and conditions \eqref{cond1}, we derive error estimates for a finite element scheme in Theorem \ref{pointest}.
-For this, in the proof of Theorem \ref{pointest}, we argue similarly as in the first arguments in \cite[Theorem 7]{CM2021}, but in contrast to the proof therein, we then use the approximation property of the linearized state to conclude the proof.
-This allows to obtain error estimates for bang-bang optimal controls similar as in \cite[Theorem 9]{CM2021} and also allows to improve the error estimates for the optimal controls for $\gamma\in (0,1]$, from $\|\bar u_h -\bar u\|_{L^1(\Omega)}\leq ch^{\gamma^2}$ to $\|\bar u_y -\bar u\|_{L^1(\Omega)}\leq ch^{\gamma}$.
-Then, using the assumptions of \cite{DJV2022,CDJ2023}, we prove error estimates for a variational discretization in Theorem \ref{vardiscest}.
-In regard to solution stability, we prove that condition \eqref{cond1} is sufficient for solution stability under quite general perturbations for a distributed control problems in Theorem \ref{bigt}.
-Until now, to the author's best knowledge, it was an open question if condition \eqref{cond1} by itself allows for these results.
-We believe this approach to be feasible also for the obtainment of error estimates for the numerical approximation for a $2$-dimensional Neumann boundary control problem, but postpone this analysis to future work.\\
+Let us list the novelties in the paper.
+In Proposition \ref{mixedbangbang}, we answer a question raised in \cite{CDJ2023} on the structure of optimal controls satisfying one of the assumptions introduced in \cite{CDJ2023}.
+This result allows us to apply the assumption for the investigation of error estimates for the numerical approximation later on.
+Under conditions similar to the one introduced in \cite{CDJ2023} in the context of solution stability and conditions \eqref{cond1}, we derive error estimates for a finite element discretization scheme with piecewise constant controls in Theorem \ref{pointest}.
+In the first part of the proof of the main theorem, Theorem \ref{pointest}, we argue similarly as in the first steps of the proof of \cite[Theorem 7]{CM2021}.
+In contrast to the proof in \cite[Theorem 7]{CM2021}, we employ arguments centered around the linearized state.
+This allows us to improve the error estimates for the optimal controls for $\gamma\in (0,1)$, from $\|\bar u_h -\bar u\|_{L^1(\Omega_h)}\leq ch^{\gamma^2}$ to $\|\bar u_h -\bar u\|_{L^1(\Omega_h)}\leq ch^{\gamma}$ (and similarly for the states).
+Under additional assumptions on the structure of the level set of the switching function, which is given by the adjoint state for particular tracking type problems, we can further improve the error estimate from $\|\bar u_h -\bar u\|_{L^1(\Omega_h)}\leq ch^{\gamma}$ to $\|\bar u_h -\bar u\|_{L^1(\Omega_h)}\leq ch^{\frac{2\gamma}{\gamma+1}}$ in Theorem \ref{pointest2}.
+Using the assumptions of \cite{DJV2022, CDJ2023}, we prove error estimates for a variational discretization scheme in Theorem \ref{vardiscest} and discuss a relationship with solution stability afterward.

 The paper is structured as follows: In the remainder of this section, we state the main assumptions that hold throughout the paper and state some additional remarks on the notation.
-In Section \ref{Auxpde}, we collect results on the involved PDEs, and in Section \ref{CProblem} the optimal control problem is discussed.
-In Section \ref{asuffcond}, we investigate the sufficient conditions for local optimality.
-Section \ref{solstab} is concerned with solution stability.
-In Section \ref{discmee} we define the discretization schemes and prove error estimates.
-Let $\Omega\subset\mathbb R^n$, $n\in \{2,3\}$, be a bounded domain with Lipschitz boundary.\\
+In Section \ref{Auxpde}, we collect results on the involved PDEs, and in Section \ref{CProblem}, the optimal control problem is discussed.
+In Section \ref{discmee}, we define the discretization schemes and prove error estimates.